IBRice101/IBRice101.github.io/Talks/MinesweeperHackingWorkshop/index.md

 # Minesweeper Reverse Engineering Workshop

 This is a guided workshop session based on [this](https://www.begin.re/hacking-minesweeper) challenge.
 This page specifically is supposed to serve as a walkthrough for beginners to RE.
 Use this guide as a sort of last resort if you need help with certain sections.

+**NOTE** The winmine application is solely Windows-based so we'll have to use Windows here, as opposed to Linux.

 If any of this doesn't make sense of you need any help whatsoever, I'll be around to help, either in real life if we're in hacksoc, or on discord as `EyeSack#5624`